rshw8487/WunderMobility_MobileAppTest/README.md

                                                     5.select app from applications.

- [Eclipse]                                  Download Eclipse to create automation scripts.
+ #Eclipse                                 Download Eclipse to create automation scripts.

- [Vysor]                                    Vysor can use as an emulator on a physical device.
+ #Vysor                                    Vysor can use as an emulator on a physical device.

+ #testNG                                   TestNG framework to provide more annotations and reporting purpose.